dr4ke616/GoProxy/README.md

 If we have the URL `http://host/query?foo=bar&num=1&is_true=true&copy=str1&copy=str2`

-This will create build the following json:
+This will build the following json:
 ```json
 {
     "foo": "bar",